omeka/omeka-s-developer/docs/reference/configuration.md

-# Configuration Options
+# Configuration Settings

-See [Configuration Key Concepts](../key_concepts/config.md) for a general configuration overview and how to use `/config/local.config.php` to customize your installation's configuration.
+See [Configuration Key Concepts](../key_concepts/config.md) for a general configuration overview and how to use `/config/local.config.php` and your module's `config/module.config.php` to customize your installation's configuration settings.

-The following configuration options are available (more may be added by modules):
+The following configuration settings are available (more may be added by modules):

 ## Api Adapters